JamesLemony/jameslemony.github.io/content/Course Notes/Conjunctions/When and While - As and Just As.md

 > While everybody is watching TV in their warm houses, I will be out guarding the country.
 That's what being a soldier is all about.

 > [!EXAMPLE]
+> When the teacher explained the concept, some students were doodling in their notebooks.
+> When I tripped on the sidewalk, I was texting my friend.
+> When the movie ended, the credits were still rolling.
+> When the phone rang, I was making dinner.
+> When the taxi arrived, we were arguing about where to go.
+When the clock struck midnight, everyone cheered.
+> When I opened the door, a gust of wind blew out the candle.
+> When the car sputtered to a stop, we were miles from the nearest town.
+> When the fire alarm blared, everyone calmly evacuated the building.
+> When the fog rolled in, the lighthouse began to beam its powerful light.
 > It was past one o'clock when Pierre left his friend.
 > When it finally started going, she closed her eyes.
 > When he spoke, his voice was controlled.